How can I buy a share of a property?

 Metrics and what they mean:

-The sector of the REIT refers to what kind of buildings it is focused on.
+The sector refers to what kind of buildings it is focused on.
 For example they might be industrial like a warehouse for distribution of online sales, or it might be residential and invest in student housing.

 Price per share